-Gasoline particulate filters (GPFs) are based on the same, wall-flow ceramic filters that have been successfully applied on tens of millions of light-duty and heavy-duty diesel vehicles in Europe and the U.S. for more than 10 years.
+Gasoline particulate filters (GPFs) are based on the same, wall-flow ceramic filters that have been successfully applied on tens of millions of light-duty and heavy-duty diesel vehicles in

+Europe and the U.S. for more than 10 years.
 The performance and application of these gasoline particulate filters has been highlighted in a number of recent technical publications in both the U.S. and Europe (e.g., SAE paper nos.
 2010-01-0365, 2011-01-0814, and 2013-01-0836; SAE paper no. 2013-01-0527 authored by Environment Canada and MECA).
-Like diesel particulate filters, gasoline particulate filters are capable of reducing particle/black carbon emissions by more than 85% over a wide range of particle sizes, including high capture efficiencies for ultra-fine particulates.
+Like diesel particulate filters, gasoline particulate filters are capable of reducing particle/black carbon emissions by more than 85% over a wide range of particle sizes, including high capture efficiencies for ultrafine particulates.
 The application of a GPF on a four-cylinder gasoline direct injection vehicle is expected to cost approximately \$100-120 (see ICCT's GPF cost estimate available here: www.theicct.org/estimated-cost-gasoline-particulate-filters), making this emission control technology a cost-effective solution for reducing particulate emissions from future gasoline vehicles (even lower GPF cost estimates have been recently discussed in Europe).
 When these filters are properly designed, the impact of a GPF installation on the backpressure and fuel-efficiency of the vehicle has been shown to be minimal.

-ARB and EPA need to make sure that these same ultra-low PM, Euro 6 GDI engine/emission technologies are also utilized in the U.S. ARB will be reviewing the stringency and timing of its 1 mg/mile FTP PM LEV III limit in the coming year or two, and MECA believes that ARB should consider adoption of the European Union's Euro 5 diesel and the Euro 6 diesel/GDI particle number limits (or some other similarly stringent standard of particle emissions) to ensure that future light-duty vehicles employ the best available technology for controlling particle and black carbon emissions.
+ARB and EPA need to make sure that these same ultra-low PM, Euro 6 GDI engine/emission technologies are also utilized in the U.S. ARB will be reviewing the stringency and timing of its 1 mg/mile FTP PM LEV III limit in the coming year, and MECA believes that ARB should consider adoption of the European Union's Euro 5 diesel and the Euro 6 diesel/GDI particle number limits (or some other similarly stringent standard of particle emissions) to ensure that future light-duty vehicles employ the best available technology for controlling particle and black carbon emissions.
 A particle number standard could also be implemented as an optional compliance path along with ARB's 1 mg/mile, mass-based standard.
 Given the readiness of GPFs to reduce particle emissions from GDI engines, MECA believes that ARB should give strong consideration to earlier implementation of their 1 mg/mile standard (currently set to begin phase-in with the 2025 model year) and/or a particle number standard.
-EPA and ARB also need to continue to work together and reach agreement on measurement protocols that are acceptable for use with a 1 mg/mile FTP PM standard or a stringent particle number limit for light-duty vehicles.

 As part of their short-lived climate pollutants strategy, ARB should give some consideration to additional light-duty vehicle incentives that encourage the use of high efficiency filters on future gasoline vehicles.
 This might include a black carbon credit scheme that is available as part of ARB's light-duty greenhouse gas emission standards.
 Such a strategy would provide OEMs with a black carbon-based, CO2-equivalent credit for going beyond the 3 mg/mile or 1 mg/mile LEV III PM standard through the application of ultra-low black carbon technologies, such as a high efficiency filter.
-The application of best available filtering technology on future gasoline vehicles will provide additional black carbon credit might also have applicability in other mobile source sectors as a part of current or future fuel efficiency/greenhouse gas programs.
+The application of best available filtering technology on future gasoline vehicles will provide additional black carbon reductions from this sector and further health benefits for the citizens of California.
+A black carbon credit might also have applicability in other mobile source sectors as a part of current or future fuel efficiency/greenhouse gas programs.